JordanShore/OpentronsOT2_Protocols/README.md

 functions_v2.py is a basic testing protocol.
 A good jumping off point containing a few basic operations I use frequently.

-mm_setup.py and cDNA_synthesis.py are complex protocols used in parts of Q-RT-PCR.
+mm_setup.py and cDNA_synthesis.py are complex protocols used in parts of a Q-RT-PCR pipeline.
 Other protocols referenced such as qPCR.py were created by other members of my lab, therefore I cannot add them here.

 mm_setup_printout.pptx and cDNA_synthesis_printout.pptx are powerpoint presentations to help visualize the deck state.
 We keep these on the desk next to the OT-2 so we can see what we physically need to put in place before we begin actually running a protocol.